Foreign Companies Fixed-Establishments in Poland

-Polish tax authorities and courts are taking an expanding approach regarding those activities of foreign companies which give rise to a fixed establishment.
+Polish tax authorities and courts are taking an expanding the term regarding those activities of foreign companies which give rise to a fixed establishment.

 As a general rule, a ‘fixed- establishment’ shall be any establishment characterised by a sufficient degree of permanence and a suitable structure in terms of human and technical resources to enable a company to provide the services or goods supplied as part of its activity.